 Relax in the calming dining area of Brigit’s Garden and Café, and look out over the gardens as you sample their exquisite dishes.
 Sample yummy treats off their menu that specialises in vegetarian and vegan foods.
-Local food producers feature in the dishes and all plates are garnished with homegrown herbs and edible flowers from the Garden.
+Local food producers feature in the dishes and all plates are garnished with homegrown herbs and edible flowers from the gardens.

 CONNEMARA GREENWAY CAFÉ & RESTAURANT (Oughterard)

 Renowned for their very warm welcome, inviting atmosphere and friendly, accommodating service — not to mention the delicious food!
 They've just received the McKenna's Guides Best in Ireland 2022 plaque for their food and front of house hospitality.
 No matter whether you’ve spent the day exploring Connemara or are a local to the area, you’re going to want to add Connemara Greenway Café and Restaurant to your itinerary for the day.